dreamind/ix/workshops/presenting-data/index.md

 \\}

 Most modern browsers support CSS3, which allows you to import your typefaces/fonts of choice.
 [Google Fonts](http://www.google.com/fonts) provides you an easy way to include fonts from its collection.
-Go to the site, select a font that you like, click on the `Quick-use` icon, and follow the instructions.
+Go to the Google Fonts site, select a font that you like, click on the `Quick-use` icon, and follow the instructions.
 In the **Add this code to your website:** section, you should see various ways to include the selected font in your web page.

-Suppose you select `Lora` font, you need to add the following line into your CSS.
+Suppose you have selected `Lora` font, you would need to add the following line into your CSS.

     @import url(http://fonts.googleapis.com/css?family=Lora);